 Progesterone is a female hormone important for ovulation and menstruation.
 Progesterone causes changes in the lining of your uterus, making it easier for a fertilized egg to attach to the uterus at the beginning of pregnancy.
 Progesterone then helps your body maintain the pregnancy.

-Progesterone vaginal may also be used for other purposes not listed in this medication guide.
+Progesterone vaginal may also be used for purposes not listed in this medication guide.

 What are the possible side effects of progesterone vaginal?

-- pain in your vaginal or rectal area;
+- bloating, swelling in your hands or feet;

 - breast pain, swelling, or tenderness;